aimms/how-to/Articles/362/362-multi-timezone.rst

 ----------------------

-To provide 24/7 expert support on (near) incidents of expensive equipment, there are three support locations:
+To provide 24/7 expert support on (near) incidents of expensive equipment, there are three offices where support is organized:

 #.
 Irkutsk, Russia (no daylight saving),